 Wearing gloves in the hospitalInfection control - wearing gloves; Patient safety - wearing gloves; Personal protective equipment - wearing gloves; PPE - wearing gloves; Nosocomial infection - wearing gloves; Hospital acquired infection - wearing gloves

-Gloves are called personal protective equipment (PPE).
-Other types of PPE are gowns, masks, and shoe and head covers.
+Gloves are a type of personal protective equipment (PPE).
+Other types of PPE are gowns, masks, shoes and head covers.

 Gloves create a barrier between germs and your hands.
 Wearing gloves in the hospital helps prevent the spread of germs.